educoreai-lotus/LearnerAI/POSTMAN_TEST_STEPS.md

 ## 📋 Step 2: Create Skills Gap (Simulate Skills Engine)

 **Purpose:** Create a skills gap that would normally come from Skills Engine.
-This is the starting point.
+This is the starting point......

 **Request:**
 - **Method:** `POST`